 Psychometrics and SEM

 This course will provide you with an overview of tools for the analysis of test data.
+You will learn to understand and apply these tools using statistical software.
 During the course, you will work on the analysis of empirical data and make exercises about the theory.
 A more general aim is to enhance your psychometric research skills.

 The attributes measured with tests are not directly observed but are indirectly measured by test items.
 Such indirectly measured attributes are called latent variables or, in the context of mental testing, latent traits.
 Behavioral scientists are interested in the (causal) relations between such latent variables, where relations are usually modeled by regression equations.
 Structural equation models (sem) allow the researcher to specify a relation structure on a set of directly or indirectly measured variables.
 The parameters of such sem’s can estimated and the fit of the model tested.

 The course has three parts: Part I deals with traditional test theory, Part II with modern test theory, Part III with structural equations models.
 The first is most often used practice, but the second is more statistically sound and has a usefulness that goes far beyond that of traditional test theory.
 Some more advanced applications of modern test theory are discussed at the end of the Part II.
 The final part combines latent variables in a system of regression equations.
-Both classical and modern measurement models can be integrated into sem’s.
+Both classical and modern measurement models can be integrated into sem’s, but we limit ourselves to the model for continuous observed variables.
 All computations and simulations will be performed with R.

 Provide an overview of tools for the analysis of test data.